You don’t know me, or maybe you do, and you just don’t know it.

 Concealed carry states have not become “Dodge City.”

 Virginia permit holders may carry defensive firearms in the state capitol and general assembly buildings and state parks.
 (Though for some stupid reason, not at the DMV or ABC stores.
 (Go figure.)

 This shows how much most Virginia legislators respect our Constitution, and demonstrates the responsible attitude of our citizens.

-Law-abiding citizens in several states, including Alaska, Arizona and Vermont do not need a permit to carry a concealed firearm.
+Law-abiding citizens in Alaska, Arizona, Kansas, Maine, Vermont and Wyoming do not need a permit to carry a concealed firearm.
 (Constitutional Carry) These states have not seen the predicted massacres or blood in the streets. [crickets]

-Residents of Texas and Utah, with a permit, are allowed to carry in schools and colleges and yet there have been no mass school shootings there, perhaps because of that freedom.
+Residents of Texas, Utah, and an increasing number of states, with a permit, are allowed to carry in schools and colleges and yet there have been no mass school shootings there, perhaps because of that freedom.